(Acknowledgement: Pest Control Advisory Section, Food and Environmental Hygiene Department)

 How does it spread?

-Dengue virus is transmitted to human by mosquitoes, especially Aedes aegypti and Aedes albopictus.
+Dengue virus is transmitted to human by Aedes mosquitoes.
 This is a day-biting species with increased biting activities for 2 hours after sunrise and several hours before sunset.
-Patients are usually infective for mosquitoes from shortly before to the end of the febrile period, an average of about 6-7 days.
+When a patient suffering from dengue fever is bitten by a vector mosquito, the mosquito is infected and it may spread the disease by biting other people.
 It cannot be directly transmitted from person to person.

 How can you prevent it?

-At present, there is no effective vaccine for dengue, so travellers must rely on preventing mosquito bites to combat infection (especially during their high biting activity time).
+At present, there is no effective vaccine for dengue, so travellers must rely on preventing mosquito bites to combat infection.
 The personal protection measures against mosquito bites are as follows:

 - Wear long-sleeved shirts and trousers;